 The repayment terms vary depending on the lender and the type of line of credit.
 HELOCs are secured by your home’s equity and typically have variable interest rates.
 You can borrow against your home’s equity up to a predetermined limit, and the repayment period often spans several years.
 If you are using your home as collateral, you need to strongly consider both sides of the home equity line of credit vs loan debate.

-Personal lines of credit on the other hand are unsecured and usually have higher interest rates than HELOCs.
+Personal lines of credit on the other hand are unsecured and usually have higher a interest rate than HELOCs.
 You can access funds as needed, up to a certain limit, without collateral.
 Repayment terms generally vary but may include monthly payments or minimum monthly interest payments.

 How to Qualify for a Home Equity Loan and Line of Credit?